Search for anything...

 Features

-• WORKS ON MOST STRING INSTRUMENTS with a guitar machine head including electric, acoustic and classical guitars with nylon strings, 6, 7 and 12-string guitars, ukuleles, mandolins, banjos, lap steel guitars, bouzouki, mountain dulcimer, cigar box guitar, violins with planetary pegs, and many more!
-(Note: It does not tune bass guitars, Get Roadie Bass to tune bass guitars too)
+• Works on electric, acoustic, classical guitars with nylon strings, 6, 7, and 12-string guitars, as well as ukuleles, mandolins, banjos, lap steel guitars, bouzouki, mountain dulcimer, cigar box guitars, and violins with planetary pegs.
+Not compatible with bass guitarsuse Roadie Bass for bass tuning.

 • Roadie 3 incorporates safety checks if errors are detected like plucking the wrong string by mistake.
 For best performance, please do not hold the navigation button during tuning and ensure Roadie 3 is correctly attached to the peg shown on the screen.